Musare/Musare/README.md

 1. Run `startRedis.cmd` and `startMongo.cmd` to start Redis and Mongo.

-2. In a command prompt with the pwd of frontend, run `yarn run development-watch`
+2. In a command prompt with the pwd of frontend, run `yarn run dev`

 3. In a command prompt with the pwd of backend, run `nodemon`